Katie Piper: Assault and acid attack

 Daniel Lynch, a martial arts enthusiast who had been tracking Piper's media and modelling career, met her through Facebook.
-The two first met in person in Reading, Berkshire, where Piper had been working, and initially Piper was pleased with the relationship.

-Two weeks into their relationship, the couple booked into a hotel in Bayswater, following a meal out.
+The two first met in person in Reading, Berkshire, where Piper had been working.
+Two weeks after meeting, the couple booked into a hotel in Bayswater, following a meal out.
 In the hotel room, Lynch raped and beat Piper, threatened to cut her with a razor and hang her, and stabbed her several times in the arms.
 After eight hours at the hotel, they drove back to Piper's Golders Green flat.
 Piper was treated for her wounds at Royal Free Hospital, but withheld the nature of the incident from the doctors and police, because she was afraid of Lynch.

 Piper received numerous phone calls and apologies from Lynch.
 On 31 March 2008, two days after the initial attack, Lynch persuaded Piper to go to an internet cafe to read an email he had sent to her Facebook account.
 Luring Piper to this location was a ruse, as he had given her details to Stefan Sylvestre, who identified her on Golders Green Road.
 Wearing a hoodie to obscure his identity, Sylvestre approached Piper, who thought he was going to ask for money, and then threw sulphuric acid at her face.
 Piper later said: "When the acid was thrown at me, it felt like I was burning in hell.
 It was an indescribable, unique, torturous pain."

 The acid attack was caught on CCTV and Lynch and Sylvestre were arrested.
 Lynch received two life sentences, with a minimum of 16 years to be served.
 He had a previous conviction for pouring boiling water over a man.
 Sylvestre received a life sentence, and was told he would serve a minimum of 6 years.
 Sylvestre's parole application for release was approved in 2018.
 In 2022, it was reported Sylvestre had breached the terms of his parole on numerous occasions, and had allegedly fled the UK that August.